Are you using your greatest asset as a competitive advantage? Your company culture and the people involved can and should be your most valuable asset…

 You can’t build a strong brand culture if you don’t know what it is.
 A company’s brand culture is how it’s employees and management live out the values and mission of their organization.
 Now that you know what it is, you must define it for your organization.

 David Finkel, co-author of Scale: Seven Proven Principles to Grow Your Business and Get Your Life Back, suggests in Inc. to write out a vision for your culture.
 Write down an overall vision as well as small actionable steps that could be taken to reach the final vision.
 Do keep in mind what your current culture is as you prepare your new vision.
 You’ll need to know how to get from A to B.

 Once you’ve defined the culture you want, it’s time to put it in practice.
 And that starts at the top.
-At a 4A’s Transformation panel in March of this year, the founding partner of Grace Blue, Jay Haines
+At a 4A’s Transformation panel in March of this year, the founding partner of Grace Blue, Jay Haines, said,

 Once you’ve built a strong brand culture, you’ll see many benefits, including lower turnover, because you’ll begin to attract the right employees.
 You’ll see happier customers because they are dealing with happier employees who totally believe in the company.
 And obviously, that means you’ll have happier employees.
 A great brand culture is really win-win for everyone.